catswe/KANditioned/README.md

 ```

 ## Usage
-It is highly highly recommended to use this layer with torch.compile, which will provide very significant speedups.
-Each spline's domain is from 0 to num_control_points - 1.
-It is also highly recommended to use a normalization layer before each KANLayer.
+It is highly highly recommended to use this layer with torch.compile, which will provide very significant speedups, in addition to a normalization layer before each KANLayer.

 ```
 from kanditioned.kan_layer import KANLayer